ESG related Information

 Response plan

-We have specified climate change risks and opportunities and have created a response plan for the fiscal year ending March 31, 2024.
+We have specified climate change risks and opportunities and have created a response plan for the fiscal year ended March 31, 2025.
 The plan was devised based on the approach that risk response creates opportunities, and that risks and opportunities are two sides of the same coin.

-This response plan for the fiscal year ending March 31, 2024, has been incorporated into the business plans for the same year adopted by each of our business units and factories.
+This response plan for the fiscal year ended March 31, 2025, has been incorporated into the business plans for the same year adopted by each of our business units and factories.
 After thorough plan implementation, the results will be compiled.

-Figure 1: Response plan and result for the fiscal year ending March 2024
+Figure 1: Response plan and result for the fiscal year ended March 2025

 |